Apply to become a firefighter/paramedic.

 • Proof of valid Alberta College of Paramedic registration number

-• Driver’s License Abstract with 6 demerits of fewer - dated no earlier than 3 months prior to interview date
+• Driver’s License Abstract with 6 demerits or fewer, dated no earlier than 3 months before interview date

-• Criminal Records Check – dated no earlier than 3 months prior to interview date, including vulnerable sector check
+• Criminal Records Check (vulnerable sector), dated no earlier than 3 months before interview date

 • ACLS Certification (if applicable)